percona/k8sps-docs/docs/helm.md

 # Install Percona Server for MySQL using Helm

-[Helm](https://github.com/helm/helm) is the package manager for Kubernetes.
-Percona Helm charts can be found in [percona/percona-helm-charts](https://github.com/percona/percona-helm-charts) repository on Github.
+[Helm :octicons-link-external-16:](https://github.com/helm/helm) is the package manager for Kubernetes.
+Percona Helm charts can be found in [percona/percona-helm-charts :octicons-link-external-16:](https://github.com/percona/percona-helm-charts) repository on Github.

 ## Pre-requisites

-Install Helm following its [official installation instructions](https://docs.helm.sh/using_helm/#installing-helm).
+Install Helm following its [official installation instructions :octicons-link-external-16:](https://docs.helm.sh/using_helm/#installing-helm).

 !!! note